The Nottinghamshire and District

 |

-ISS recommended a vote against the incumbent chair of the Nomination
+ISS recommended a vote against the remuneration

 |